-Attended the Nebraska MTSS conference in August 2017 to learn more about using the RtI process for SLD eligibility.
+2017: Attended the Nebraska MTSS conference in August 2017 to learn more about using the RtI process for SLD eligibility.

-Connected with Mark Shinn during the conference and contracted with him to come to SD and work with our MTSS team to develop a plan for using the RtI process to help ensure the best interventions are being used at each level for struggling readers.
-This plan is currently being developed.
+2017: Connected with Mark Shinn during the conference and contracted with him to come to SD and work with our MTSS team to develop a plan for using the RtI process to help ensure the best interventions are being used at each level for struggling readers.

+2019: A workgroup met in Pierre on April 1 to discuss the necessary changes to the current Multi-tiered Systems of Support (MTSS) manual to include using RtI for eligibility purposes.
+The group will meet back in September to finalize the document.

 Support schools in using screeners to identify students with characteristics of dyslexia

-DOE is working with the South Dakota Association of School Psychologists to identify valid and reliable screeners.
+2018-2019: DOE is working with the South Dakota Association of School Psychologists and the Oregon Department of Education to identify valid and reliable screeners.
+A list is posted on the SD dyslexia webpage.

-DOE has been in contact with Dr. Kari Oyen, the president of SDASP to discuss screeners

 Work with South Dakota Association of School Psychologists to ensure local evaluation teams have the knowledge and capacity to evaluate and diagnose dyslexia

-DOE has been in contact with the South Dakota Association of School Psychologists to investigate options for trainings.
+2019: Three trainings are planned for October and November of 2019 with Dr. Kari Oyen and Dr. Daniel Hajovsky.
+These trainings are open to all SD districts and require the district to send a team of at least two people.
+These trainings will also include consultation to the teams after the training.

 Guidance & Supports